simorxb/PID-Velocity-Algorithm/README.md

 ### Implementation Details
 - **DC Motor Parameters**: Detailed parameters for the DC motor model are provided, and the system is simulated using Simscape in MATLAB.
 - **Simulink Model**: A Simulink model is provided to simulate the Velocity PID control, incorporating a back-calculation anti-windup technique to manage integrator windup.

+## Author
+This project is developed by Simone Bertoni.
+Learn more about my work on my personal website - [Simone Bertoni - Control Lab](https://simonebertonilab.com/).

+## Contact
+For further communication, connect with me on [LinkedIn](https://www.linkedin.com/in/simone-bertoni-control-eng/).